Star Wars: Visionaries: The Eyes of Revolution

 On Kalee, a Kaleesh General named Qymaen jai Sheelal boards a shuttle to fight against the Huk.
 However, a device planted inside the shuttle then explodes, destroying it, as Count Dooku watches from the distance with electrobinoculars.
 Sheelal falls from the burning wreckage into the water below.
-Two MagnaGuards are sent to pull the legless general out of the water, and a medical droid checks his vitals.
+Two MagnaGuards are sent to pull the legless general out of the water and a medical droid checks his vitals.
 Dooku administers a heart stun to keep Sheelal briefly alive and orders the droids to transport the Kaleesh to Geonosis immediately, declaring him ready for experimentation.
-Sheelal awakens in a tube full of green liquid, and is greeted by San Hill.
-He told Sheelal that an InterGalactic Banking Clan frigate recovered his escape pod and brought him to Geonosis.
-Sheelal wants to go back to Kalee to be with his troops, but Hill tells him he won't survive the trip, and proposes an experimental new treatment.
-Sheelal is interested in getting back, and is apathetic towards the Separatist "New Order", but nonetheless accepts the offer.
-Dooku senses shallowness in his allegiance, and orders Poggle the Lesser to leave Sheelal in the tank for some more time.
-Dooku then shows Poggle his old Jedi friend Sifo-Dyas, who was cryogenically preserved.
-Months later, Dooku gives Sheelal Sifo-Dyas's lightsaber as a gift, and reports to his master Darth Sidious, saying that the experiment was successful.
+Sheelal awakens in a tube filled with green liquid and is greeted by San Hill.
+Sheelal has been told that an InterGalactic Banking Clan frigate recovered his escape pod and brought him to Geonosis.
+Sheelal wants to go back to Kalee to be with his troops, but Hill tells him he won't survive the trip and proposes an experimental new treatment.
+Sheelal is interested in getting back and is apathetic towards the Separatist "New Order", but nonetheless accepts the offer.
+Dooku senses shallowness in his allegiance and orders Poggle the Lesser to leave Sheelal in the tank for some more time.
+Dooku then shows Poggle his old Jedi friend, Sifo-Dyas, who has been cryogenically preserved.
+Months later, Dooku gives Sifo-Dyas's lightsaber to Sheelal as a gift and reports to his master Darth Sidious that the experiment was successful.
 Sheelal lost his carnality, but still has anger, vanity, and a good mind for strategy.
-The newly christened General Grievous, enraged at being called a droid, used his new lightsaber to kill all of the MagnaGuards surrounding him.
+The newly christened General Grievous, enraged at being called a droid, uses his new lightsaber to kill all of the MagnaGuards surrounding him.

 This origin story for General Grievous was later declared non-canon and changed in The Clone Wars animated series.
 While Grievous is still shown to be a former Kaleesh warlord, it is implied that he volunteered to be turned into a cyborg so that he could more easily kill Jedi.